-min.png)

 Free Plan:

-• Features: AI translation, glossary, and more.
+- Features: AI translation, media translation, 5 team members, auto re-direction, glossary, and more.
 Ideal for very small projects or to test the service before committing to a paid plan.

 Starter Plan:

-• Features: Media translation, auto-redirection, and more.
+- Features: AI language model, access to pro translators, and more.
 Suitable for small websites or projects with minimal translation needs.

 Business Plan:

-• Features: Access to professional translators, and more.
+- Features: Everything in the Starter plan but with more than twice the word count.
 This plan works well for businesses with moderate translation requirements across multiple languages.

 Pro Plan:

-• Features: Team members, translated URLs, and more.
+- Features: Translation requests statistics, 10 team members, translated URLs, and more.
 Designed for growing businesses with significant multilingual needs.

 Advanced Plan: